Tiberias & the Sea of Galilee

 Every year, on January 18th, the church hosts a baptismal ceremony celebrating Epiphany, held just meters from the church itself near the water’s edge.

+Capernaum, often mentioned in the Gospels, is traditionally recognized as Jesus’ adopted hometown.
 According to Christian belief, it is where He lived, and where He began His public ministry, preaching in the synagogue of Capernaum—a key spiritual site for pilgrims from around the world.

-In Luke 4:31-36:
+As written in Luke 4:31–36:

-“31 He went down to Capernaum, a city in Galilee, and was teaching them on the sabbath.
-32 They were astounded at his teaching, because he spoke with authority.
-33 In the synagogue there was a man who had the spirit of an unclean demon, and he cried out with a loud voice, 34 “Let us alone!
-What have you to do with us, Jesus of Nazareth?
-Have you come to destroy us?
-I know who you are, the Holy One of God.”
-35 But Jesus rebuked him, saying, “Be silent, and come out of him!”
-When the demon had thrown him down before them, he came out of him without having done him any harm.
-36 They were all amazed and kept saying to one another, “What kind of utterance is this?
-For with authority and power he commands the unclean spirits, and out they come!”.
+“He went down to Capernaum, a city in Galilee, and was teaching them on the Sabbath.
+They were astounded at his teaching, because he spoke with authority.
+In the synagogue there was a man who had the spirit of an unclean demon… Jesus rebuked him, saying, ‘Be silent, and come out of him!’… and all were amazed… ‘For with authority and power he commands the unclean spirits, and out they come!’”

-Chorizim National Park
+Chorazin National Park

-As written in Luke 10: 13-15:
+As written in Luke 10:13–15:

-13“Woe to you, Chorazin!
+“Woe to you, Chorazin!
 Woe to you, Bethsaida!
 For if the deeds of power done in you had been done in Tyre and Sidon, they would have repented long ago, sitting in sackcloth and ashes.
-14But at the judgment it will be more tolerable for Tyre and Sidon than for you.
-15And you, Capernaum, will you be exalted to heaven?
-No, you will be brought down to Hades.

 One of the synagogue’s unique features is the “Seat of Moses”, likely used to honor distinguished community members.
 While it features traditional Jewish motifs, some of the decorations also reflect Hellenistic influences.
 Nearby, you’ll find a ritual purification bath (mikveh) and a building with the distinctive “Chorazin window” — an architectural design that supports a heavy roof while allowing ventilation.